scalawithcats/scala-with-cats/src/pages/foldable-traverse/index.md

 In this chapter we'll look at two type classes that capture iterating over collections:

-- `Foldable` abstracts over the `foldLeft` and `foldRight` operations that we're probably all familiar with.
+  - `Foldable` abstracts over the familiar `foldLeft` and `foldRight` operations;

-- `Traverse` is a higher-level abstraction that uses `Applicatives` to do the heavy lifting typically associated with folds.
+  - `Traverse` is a higher-level abstraction that uses `Applicatives` to iterate with less pain than with folds.

-We'll start by looking at `Foldable`, and then look at cases where folding becomes complex and `Traverse` becomes convenient.
+We'll start by looking at `Foldable`, and then examine cases where folding becomes complex and `Traverse` becomes convenient.